 A new directive was required to restore football in Germany to its former glory.
 The path decided upon by those in charge at the German Football Federation (DFB) and newly-created German Football League (DFL) was to invest in youth.
 In practice, this involved replicating the French model of a national academy at Clairefontaine and extending it to all 36 clubs in the Bundesliga and Bundesliga 2, a plan that was implemented a year later in 2001.

-Almost a decade down the line, at the 2010 FIFA World Cup, those changes came to fruition, with national team coach Joachim Löw describing the measures as having created a "goldmine" of potential talent.
-However, Nationalmannschaft was not the only ones to benefit - the rewards are also being reaped in abundance at club level, with German sides leading the way in Europe, entirely justifying the Bundesliga’s increased UEFA coefficient.
+Almost a decade down the line, at the 2010 FIFA World Cup, those changes bore fruit in astounding fashion.
+Germany came third in the tournament, recording brilliant victories over England and Argentina, and leading national team coach Joachim Löw to describe the measures from a decade previous as having created a "goldmine" of potential talent.
+However, the Nationalmannschaft was not the only ones to benefit - the rewards are also being reaped in abundance at club level, with German sides leading the way in Europe and entirely justifying the Bundesliga’s increased UEFA coefficient.

-If the whole team sparkled in a scintillating display in Manchester, two of the brightest displays came from Mario Götze and Marco Reus, both of whom came through the ranks at the Borussia Dortmund academy.
-The duo are now undisputed stars in European and international football and are predicted to play a starring role for Germany at the 2014 World Cup in Brazil.
+Two of the brightest lights have been Mario Götze , who will unfortunately miss the final, and Marco Reus, both of whom came through the ranks at the Borussia Dortmund academy.
+The duo are now undisputed stars in European and international football and are could well play a starring role for Germany at the 2014 World Cup in Brazil.